Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Analysis of Instruct-Tuned Models (Llama-3.2-1B-Instruct)

 As shown in the table, while baseline models ($4.0\times$) exhibit significant performance gaps between the Base and Instruct versions (e.g., $+26.0$ percentage points in $\text{IFEval}$, $+27.5$ percentage points in $\text{GSM8K}$), models pruned at $2.4\times$ and $1.6\times$ converge to nearly identical values for fragile capabilities.
-At $1.6\times$, $\text{IFEval}$ reaches exactly $0.137$ in both models (mathematical convergence), $\text{GSM8K}$ differs by only $0.1$ percentage points, and $\text{MMLU}$ by $0.9$ percentage points.
+At $1.6\times$, $\text{IFEval}$ reaches exactly $0.137$ in both models (mathematical convergence), $\text{GSM8K}$ differs by only $0.2$ percentage points, and $\text{MMLU}$ by $0.9$ percentage points.
 Notably, $\text{TruthfulQA-MC2}$ does not show this convergence pattern and remains stable across both models at all expansion ratios.

-This convergence pattern suggests that the MAW criterion, which prioritizes absolute weight magnitudes, eliminates neurons whose removal results in the loss of capabilities added during instruction tuning, while preserving the base instruction-following capabilities inherent in the base model.
-The instruct-tuned model does not fall below the base model’s $\text{IFEval}$ performance (both converge to $13.7\%$), confirming that MAW does not eliminate base instruction-following capabilities but only the improvements introduced during fine-tuning.
+This convergence pattern suggests that the PPM criterion, which prioritizes neurons with the highest peak-to-peak weight range, eliminates neurons whose removal results in the loss of capabilities added during instruction tuning, while preserving the base instruction-following capabilities inherent in the base model.
+The instruct-tuned model does not fall below the base model’s $\text{IFEval}$ performance (both converge to $13.7\%$), confirming that PPM does not eliminate base instruction-following capabilities but only the improvements introduced during fine-tuning.

 This reinforces the hypothesis presented in Section \ref{sec:future}: the neural importance criterion acts as a control mechanism that determines which functional capabilities are preserved or removed.
-In the case of the evaluated instruct-tuned model, MAW selectively eliminates both knowledge-intensive capabilities ($\text{MMLU}$, $\text{GSM8K}$) \cite{muralidharan_compact_2024} and alignment improvements ($\text{IFEval}$) introduced by fine-tuning, while consistently preserving robust capabilities ($\text{TruthfulQA-MC2}$, $\text{MUSR}$), in line with the behavior observed in base models.
-These results are preliminary and specific to the MAW criterion as applied to $\text{Llama-3.2-1B-Instruct}$; further evaluations with additional instruct-tuned models would be necessary to generalize these findings.
+In the case of the evaluated instruct-tuned model, PPM selectively eliminates both knowledge-intensive capabilities ($\text{MMLU}$, $\text{GSM8K}$) \cite{muralidharan_compact_2024} and alignment improvements ($\text{IFEval}$) introduced by fine-tuning, while consistently preserving robust capabilities ($\text{TruthfulQA-MC2}$, $\text{MUSR}$), in line with the behavior observed in base models.
+These results are preliminary and specific to the PPM criterion as applied to $\text{Llama-3.2-1B-Instruct}$; further evaluations with additional instruct-tuned models would be necessary to generalize these findings.